xxue752-nz/MentaBenchCode/README.md

-# Menta: A Small Language Model for On-Device Mental Health Prediction
+# MentaBench: A Multi-Task Benchmark for Mobile Mental Health Prediction with Small Language Models on Social Media Posts

 <div align="center">